 The growth is purely through word of mouth because Escobar does not have advertising in his budget.

-Escobar and his family, which includes his kids, accomplished young fighters Levi and Miranda, will move the operation to a larger facility in December near 22nd Avenue and I-10.
-The gym there is 3,200 square feet, which is about 200 square feet larger than the present facility.
+Escobar and his family, which includes his kids, accomplished young fighters Levi and Miranda, who moved the operation to a larger facility last December.
+The gym is 3,200 square feet, which is about 200 square feet larger than the old facility at Kino Boulevard and Aviation Parkway.

 A section will be devoted to boxing, led by trainer Carlos Valdez, who coaches Levi.

-“With where we are moving near 22nd and I-10, we will finally have a storefront.
-We’ll finally be up front where we’ll have a bunch of traffic see our school. … If we’ve been tucked away, hidden from everybody, I can just imagine what it’s going to be like when everybody can see the sign.
+“With where we are at, will finally have a storefront.
+We’re finally up front where we have a bunch of traffic see our school. … If we’ve been tucked away, hidden from everybody, I can just imagine what it’s going to be like when everybody can see the sign.
 It’s got a lighted sign and everything.
 It looks pretty bright.
 The future looks bright.”

 When the De Brazil Jiu-Jitsu Academy opened in 1997, only the 20 fighters who rolled on the mats in the Escobar’s garage took part in the instructions given by Martin.
 And that was the case for a few years until it reached 40.
 In the last five years, the participation has grown to where it is now and figures to continue to expand at a good rate.